CumulusNetworks/docs/content/cumulus-linux-514/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 - To show information for subinterfaces; run the `nv show interface <subinterface> transceiver` commands.
 {{%/notice%}}

-You can also show transceiver data in a more condensed format with the `nv show interface <interface> transceiver` command:
+You can also show transceiver data in a more condensed format with the `nv show interface <interface-id> transceiver` command:

 ```
 cumulus@switch:~$ nv show interface swp1 transceiver